oldweb-today/netcapsule/README.md

 The system allows user to navigate by both url and by time.

-The date can be changed dynamically by entering a new datetime (in 14-digit format currently) and hitting *Update*.
+The date can be changed dynamically by entering a new date/time (in 14-digit format currently) and hitting *Update*.
-The virtual browser must then be reloaded to reflect the new datetime settings.
+The virtual browser must then be reloaded to reflect the new date/time settings.

 ### Examples screenshots